 EXPLORING JA’s VISION

 Ms. Cecala shared results of the Menti poll Board members took regarding JA’s Vision.
 The results compared to the results from leadership, staff and JA Presidents.
 Discussion about JAAZ vision for the future followed.
-Further conversations will be held in the meetings.
+Further conversations will be held at future meetings.

 5-YEAR ECONOMIC MODEL